 Pope John Paul II visited Poland three more times, in 1997, 1999 and 2002.
 His successors Pope Benedict XVI and Pope Francis respectively visited the country in 2006 and 2016.

-93% of Poland’s population is Roman Catholic.
+More than 90% of Poland’s population identifies as Roman Catholic.
 It is one of the most Catholic countries in the world.